Last Updated: December 2, 2024

 Social Life of Snowbirding

 Snowbirds often find a vibrant community in their winter homes.
 Many locations cater specifically to seasonal residents, offering many social activities, clubs, and events that foster connections and friendships.
 Our golf community, Harbour Ridge, offered a wide variety of social events including golf, dances, trivia nights, contests, pickleball and more.
 This is a great way for snowbirds to quickly integrate into the community.
+Larger neighborhoods, like The Villages, offer a wide range of social activities due to the very large numbers of residents.

-Health Benefits
+Health Benefits of Snowbirding

 Warmer climates often encourage a more active lifestyle.
 Increased opportunities for outdoor activities can lead to better physical health and overall well-being.
 There was never a week that went by that we weren’t playing golf, walking or running.
 Seasonal affective disorder (SAD) affects many individuals during the winter months.
 By escaping to sunnier locations, snowbirds can benefit from increased sunlight and reduced feelings of gloom.